 — COGNIFIT BRAIN FITNESS —

-Improve cognitive abilities, such as memory and concentration, with sleek, fun and addictive games designed by neuroscientists.
+Improve cognitive abilities, such as concentration and memory, with sleek, fun and addictive games designed by neuroscientists.
 Users can track progress and access insights about overall brain health.
 Competitive players can challenge friends, too.

 After an initial quiz, the app adapts each game’s difficulty to your profile and gives you recommendations based on your results.
 Developers found that users saw improvement by spending at least 20 minutes, two to three times a week, playing the games.